awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-cfg-links.md

 # Creating Links Between AWS Elastic Beanstalk Environments<a name="environment-cfg-links"></a>

 As your application grows in size and complexity, you may want to split it into components that have different development and operational lifecycles\.
-This allows you to manage and scale each component independently providing you with greater agility\.
-One of the challenges of this approach is the requirement for sharing connection information between components\.
-This can be solved with AWS Elastic Beanstalk environment links\.
+By running smaller services that interact with each other over a well defined interface, teams can work independently and deployments can be lower risk\.
+Elastic Beanstalk lets you link your environments to share information between components that depend on one another\.

 **Note**
 Elastic Beanstalk currently supports environment links for all platforms except Multicontainer Docker\.